 While you can often buy same-day auto insurance in California, a few things could slow down the process.

 - When you buy the policy matters.
-If you’re finalizing your policy during off hours — like late at night or on a holiday — you may have to wait until the next business day for your policy to be finalized.
+If you’re finalizing your policy after business hours — like late at night or on a holiday — you may have to wait until the next business day for your policy to be finalized.

 - Uploaded documents need to be verified.
-If there’s an issue with verifying the information in your uploaded documents, your new policy’s effective date might be delayed until it’s resolved.
+If there’s an issue verifying the information in your uploaded documents, your new policy’s effective date may be delayed until it’s resolved.

 - Unique vehicles require a unique process.
 Rare, unique or classic cars may not qualify for same-day insurance.
 Insurance companies may need an underwriter to review your application before determining your coverage levels and premium, and an additional appraisal may sometimes be required.